Slicer/Slicer-BSplineDeformableRegistration/README.md

 This module is _NOT_ actively supported or maintained (See [#3401](http://na-mic.org/Mantis/view.php?id=3401)).
 The associated code has been copied from Slicer [r23589](http://viewvc.slicer.org/viewvc.cgi/Slicer4?view=revision&revision=23589)

-Note also the code will _NOT_ compile is its current state.
-The CMakeLists.txt will have to be tweaked.
+Note that the code is expected to compile against Slicer 4.4.
+That said, the BSplineDeformableRegistration/CMakeLists.txt will have to be tweaked to ensure tests pass.

 Description
 -----------